Air Wanganui's business on the rise with air ambulance and high-end charter services

 With an eye to the future and diversification within the business, Air Wanganui has increased its focus on the charter market in the past 18 months.

-"When we got the King Air 200 we moved into the premium market for charter business," Dean said.
+"When we got the King Air 200 we moved into the premium market for charter business," Martin said.

 "Prior to the purchase of the new King Air our business was about 95 per cent air ambulance and 4 per cent charter.